When is the Best Time to Brush Your Teeth, and is Once a Day Enough?

 Morning Brushing: Before or After Breakfast?

 This can be a tricky one.
-Some people swear by brushing right when they wake up, while others prefer to brush after eating breakfast.
+Some people believe in cleaning their teeth immediately when they rise while others choose to wait until after their breakfast.
 So, what’s better?

 After Breakfast: If you like to brush after breakfast, that’s fine too!
 Just try to wait 30 minutes if you’ve eaten something acidic, like orange juice or coffee.
 Brushing right after something acidic can weaken your enamel.